alimj12/ARTI-308-Machine-Learning/Lab10/README.md

 **How to View:**

-Open the Lab 10 - Abdulaziz Abdulwahab Alabdulwahab.ipynb file in Google Colab or Jupyter Notebook.
+Open the Lab#10 Ali Aljanabi.ipynb file in Google Colab or Jupyter Notebook.
 You will find the complete classification pipeline, including the pairplot visualizations, the grid search results, and the final model performance metrics.